Last updated on January 22nd, 2024 at 11:19 am

-This factor has 10% weightage.
+This factor has a 10% weightage.
 It includes analyzing how many new credit accounts you opened or applied for.
 Also the number of hard inquiries and their impact on your credit score.
 If you don’t have too many new accounts and hard inquiries then it improves your credit score.

 5. Credit mix

 This factor analyzes the different types of loan accounts you have.
 It includes credit cards, student loans, mortgages, personal loans, auto loans, etc. If you have a mix of different credit accounts then it has a positive impact on your credit score.
 Just having a single account like a credit card or student loan makes you look riskier.
-It has 10% weightage in your FICO score calculation.
+It has a 10% weightage in your FICO score calculation.